Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation: Mat ern Type III Process

 where $\tilde S_k = \{(s_{k,1},t_{k,1}) \dots (s_{k,n_k},t_{k,n_k})\}$ are finite subsets of $\cS \times [0,1]$ ($k=0,1$).
 In the last equality, we introduce the compact notation $h(s,t;\tilde S_1) = 1-\prod_{j=1}^{n_1} \{1-\cH(s,t,s_{1,j},t_{1,j})\}$.
 This function maps each location in $\cS \times [0,1]$ to a probability in $[0,1]$ and can be understood as the shadow of all observed locations taken together.

 We can compare this joint density with the marginal for the observed points.
-The likelihood of the observed locations and times was first derived in \citet[Theorem 2.1]{huber2009likelihood} for the Matern type III process.
-In their article, they use an intricate accept-reject construction of this process to demonstrate this theorem.
-We can recover their result by integrating out the thinned point process from the joint density using elementary calculations:
+The likelihood of the observed locations and times was first derived in \citet[Theorem 2.1]{huber2009likelihood} for the Mat\'ern type III process.
+In their article, they use an accept-reject construction of this process to demonstrate this theorem.
+We can recover their result by integrating out the thinned point process from the joint density using standard calculations:

 In the last equality, we use the power series representation of the exponential and the fact that $|\cS| = \int \,\d s\d t$.
-This is reminiscent of a PPP density, but it is far from the case as $h(\cdot,\cdot;\tilde S_1)$ is a function of each and every location.
+This is reminiscent of a PPP density, but it is not the case as $h(\cdot,\cdot;\tilde S_1)$ is a function of each and every location while PPPs have independent scattering.
 Just like the PPP density however, this last expression \eqref{margMT3} involves the integral of the shadow function which itself depends on model parameters such as the radius of thinning $R$ in the deterministic version.
 In contrast, the joint distribution \eqref{jointMT3} is better conditioned for inference.

 Now, let us assume that time marks are available at the observed locations in $\cS$ and we wish to instantiate the thinned point process $\tilde X_0$ conditional on $\tilde X_1$ in a data augmentation step.
 This could be useful for inference schemes where other quantities of interest can be updated elsewhere such as a Gibbs sampling algorithm.
-In the case of the Matern type III process, this conditional distribution corresponds to that of a PPP: with the observed locations fixed, the thinned locations do not interact with one another as noted in \citet{rao2017bayesian}.
-This fact can be easily verified by noting that this conditional density is proportional (as a function of $\tilde S_0$) to the joint of $\tilde X_0,\tilde X_1$:
+In the case of the Mat\'ern type III process, this conditional distribution corresponds to that of a PPP.
+Indeed, with the observed locations fixed, the thinned locations do not interact with one another as noted in \citet{rao2017bayesian}.
+This fact can be verified by noting that this conditional density is proportional (as a function of $\tilde S_0$) to the joint of $\tilde X_0,\tilde X_1$:

-With $\tilde S_1$ fixed, we can see that the density in \eqref{condMT} is simply, up to a normalizing constant, that of a non-homogeneous PPP over $\cS \times [0,1]$ with intensity $\lambda h(s,t;\tilde S_1)$ (recall the form of the PPP density in equation \eqref{PPPCSdens}).
-One can use a Metropolis-Hastings based algorithm to sample from this conditional, but a perfect simulation of \eqref{condMT} can be obtained more efficiently by using the thinning procedure of \citet{lewis1979simulation}.
+With $\tilde S_1$ fixed, we can see that the density in \eqref{condMT} is, up to a normalizing constant, that of a non-homogeneous PPP over $\cS \times [0,1]$ with intensity $\lambda h(s,t;\tilde S_1)$ (recall the form of the PPP density in equation \eqref{PPPCSdens}).
+One can use a Metropolis-Hastings-based algorithm to sample from this conditional, but a perfect simulation of \eqref{condMT} can be obtained more efficiently by using the thinning procedure of \citet{lewis1979simulation}.

 The same result is obtained by using the standard definition $f(\tilde S_0|\tilde S_1) = f(\tilde S_0,\tilde S_1)/f(\tilde S_1)$ which is how \cite{rao2017bayesian} reach the same conclusion.
 To them however, the joint density of $\tilde S_0, \tilde S_1$ is the same thing as the density of the base, $\{0,1\}$ marked point process.
 However, this is only true for the particular choice of dominating measure they use (see Remark \ref{rem}) and it is unclear whether the authors are aware of that.
 For example, the proof they provide would have led to an incoherent result had they used the unit rate PPP distribution as a dominating measure.
 Nevertheless, the approach we showcase here of working with the joint density gives a principled way of discussing conditional and marginal densities.